 What are the names of the 3 states of Solid, liquid, gas matter?
-For which state of matter is this the Liquid particle diagram? l For which state of matter is this the Gas particle diagram? l For which state of matter is this the Solid particle diagram?
+Sona, nquia, gus For which state of matter is this the Liquid particle diagram?
+For which state of matter is this the Gas particle diagram?
+For which state of matter is this the Solid particle diagram?
 How are the particles arranged in a solid?
-Regular arrangement now are the particles analiged in a solid.
-Particles touching How do particles move in a solid?
+Regular arrangement Particles touching How do particles move in a solid?
 Vibrate about a fixed point How are the particles arranged in a Random arrangement liquid?
 Particles touching How do particles move in a liquid?
 Move around each other How are the particles arranged in a gas?
-Random arrangement Particles far apart How do particles move in a gas?
+Random arrangementParticles far apart How do particles move in a gas?
 Move freely Explain why gases can be compressed, There is space between the particles, so but solids and liquids cannot. they can be moved closer together.
-Explain why gases and liquids can flow, The intermolecular forces in liquids and I but solids cannot. gases and weaker than in solids.
-This means that particles are not fixed in place. - What are intermolecular forces?
-Forces between molecules - In which state of matter do the particles Gas have most energy? ┝ What causes gas pressure?
-Collision of particles with the container wall What is the term used for the random motion of particles?
-Brownian motion What is the definition for diffusion?
+Explain why gases and liquids can flow, The intermolecular forces in liquids and ĺ but solids cannot. gases and weaker than in solids.
+This means that particles are not fixed in place.
+What are intermolecular forces?
+Forces between molecules In which state of matter do the particles Gas have most energy?
+What causes gas pressure?
+Collision of particles with the container wall What is the term used for the random Brownian motion motion of particles?
+What is the definition for diffusion?
 The movement of particles from an area of higher concentration to an area of lower concentration.
 What type of change is a change of state?
-Physical change l
+Physical change Triat type of change is a change of state: i ilysical change